isomerpages/sp-cdio/_cdio-training-programmes/Webinars.md

 <p>These are short, 45-60 minutes webinars currently available from Singapore
 Polytechnic.
 They are meant to be introduce participants to specific aspects of CDIO, some of which at the program-level and others at the course-level.&nbsp;</p>
-<p>Use the CONTACT FORM to reach us, if you like one to be arranged for your
+<p>Use the <a href="https://form.gov.sg/621d82477ef19c001210bd7a" rel="noopener nofollow" target="_blank">CONTACT FORM</a> to
-institution.
+reach us, if you like one to be arranged for your institution.
 Other topics not listed here can be arranged.
-Again, use the CONTACT FORM to submit your enquiry.&nbsp;</p>
+Again, use the <a href="https://form.gov.sg/621d82477ef19c001210bd7a" rel="noopener nofollow" target="_blank">CONTACT FORM </a>to submit your enquiry.&nbsp;</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>